The mission of Architecture Days is to heighten

 Dubuque through programming for all ages.

-The Sacred Spaces theme will bring awareness to and increase appreciation of the various religious establishments of downtown Dubuque.
-Some of the structures highlighted are no longer utilized as places of worship, and others have been restored to their original purpose after a period of vacancy or alternative use.
+The Be Our Guest theme intends to increase appreciation of the history surrounding hotels and guest houses in Dubuque’s downtown.
+Some of the structures to be highlighted are no longer utilized as guest houses, and others have been restored to their original purpose after a period of vacancy or alternative use.

 Representatives from Hotel Julien Dubuque will give an overview of the hotel’s history and recent renovation and rebirth as one of the premier area destinations.
-Both the City of Dubuque’s 2013 Ken Kringle Historic Preservation Awards and the Dubuque County Historical Society’s 2013 Preservation Awards will also be presented that evening.
+Both the City of Dubuque’s 2014 Ken Kringle Historic Preservation Awards and the Dubuque County Historical Society’s 2014 Preservation Awards will also be presented that evening.

 Free Historical & Architectural Walking Tour

-Free Children’s Bridges Craft Program at the Carnegie-Stout Public Library
+Free Children’s Activity at the Carnegie-Stout Public Library

-Images of architectural elements for participants to locate will be featured in the Telegraph Herald.
-You may also download the entry form with images and map at this link.
+Images of architectural elements for participants to locate will be featured in the Telegraph Herald and on the Dubuque Main Street website, available April 3.
 Find the locations of downtown Dubuque’s historical architectural treasures and enter for a chance to win a gift package.
 Entries are due to the Dubuque Main Street office at 1069 Main St. by April 21.

-Events are presented by Dubuque Main Street, in collaboration with the Carnegie-Stout Public Library, the Center for Dubuque History at Loras College, the City of Dubuque, Dubuque Community Schools, the Telegraph Herald, the Old House Enthusiasts, the National Mississippi River Museum, The Dubuque County Historical Society, the Dubuque County Historic Preservation Commission, and the City of Dubuque’s Historic Preservation Commission.
+Events are presented by Dubuque Main Street, in collaboration with the Carnegie-Stout Public Library, the Center for Dubuque History at Loras College, the City of Dubuque, Dubuque Community Schools, Mediacom, the Old House Enthusiasts, the National Mississippi River Museum, TH Media, the Dubuque County Historical Society, the Dubuque County Historic Preservation Commission, and the City of Dubuque’s Historic Preservation Commission.